 When Depakote was introduced for manic episodes, it was thought to be a medical breakthrough.
 At the time, there were few medications approved for the symptoms of mania.
 Many studies show that Depakote improves bipolar symptoms over the other leading medication, lithium.

-Depakote is also used to lessen the reoccurrence of migraine headaches, which are severe, painful headaches that are associated with vomiting, increased light sensitivity and bodily numbness or tingling.
+Depakote is also used to lessen the recurrence of migraine headaches, which are severe, painful headaches that are associated with vomiting, increased light sensitivity and bodily numbness or tingling.
 Although researchers have not pinpointed what causes migraines, many believe it is caused by a mix of genetic and environmental factors.
 Patients who typically have two to three weekly migraine headaches or more than one disabling headache per month see the greatest benefit from the drug.
-The drug works preventatively for migraines, meaning that it is not taken during a migraine to alleviate symptoms, but instead taken before the onset of migraines.
+The drug is taken before the onset of migraines.

 Side Effects and Birth Defects